Retinpkumar/iNeuron-Assignments-ML-and-DL-Masters-/README.md

 *<h3> Assignment submissions </h3>*

 This repo contains assignment submissions for the course "Machine Learning and Deep Learning Masters" by iNeuron.

-Submissions include various topics like
+Submissions include contents from various topics like:
 1. Python programming basics

 2. Object oriented programming with Python